 North America In-flight Catering Services Market Analysis by Mordor Intelligence

-The North America in-flight catering services market size is valued at USD 5.44 billion in 2026.
-It is projected to reach USD 8.09 billion by 2031, translating into an 8.25% CAGR during the forecast period.
+The North America in-flight catering services market size is expected to grow from USD 5.00 billion in 2025 to USD 5.44 billion in 2026 and is forecasted to reach USD 8.09 billion by 2031 at 8.25% CAGR over 2026-2031.
 Airlines are channeling that growth toward loyalty-driven upgrades, retail-on-board programs, and data-powered menu optimization that push revenue per passenger higher even as load factors fluctuate.
-Premium long-haul traffic is growing at a faster rate than overall seat capacity, prompting airlines to collaborate with chefs and introduce more elaborate, multi-course menus as part of their premium cabin offerings.
-Although premium cabins generate significantly higher fares compared to economy, improved catering serves as a supplementary differentiator within the broader fare premium.
+Premium long-haul traffic is growing faster than overall seat capacity, prompting airlines to collaborate with chefs and introduce more elaborate, multi-course menus in their premium cabins.
+Although premium cabins command significantly higher fares than economy, improved catering serves as a supplementary differentiator within the broader fare premium.
 Low-cost and hybrid carriers are using pre-order systems to convert impulse food buys into predictable ancillary income.
 Major hubs are witnessing airlines and caterers testing AI-driven food analysis tools to better understand and mitigate cabin waste.
 Data from IATA reveals that each passenger on an average flight contributes to about 1.5 kilograms of cabin waste, with nearly 20% stemming from uneaten food and drinks.
 This underscores the opportunity for data-centric solutions.
 Meanwhile, new traceability mandates set for 2026 are complicating compliance, giving a competitive edge to larger, digitally savvy catering firms.
 Inflation in food, labor, and utilities remains a near-term margin headwind; however, integrated players are offsetting cost pressure through SKU standardization, vertical procurement, and sustainable packaging that reduces galley weight.

 Key Report Takeaways

-- By food type, meals led with 44.76% of the North America in-flight catering services market share in 2025; snacks and savouries are forecast to post the fastest 8.39% CAGR through 2031.
+- By food type, meals accounted for 44.76% of the North America in-flight catering services market share in 2025; snacks and savouries are forecast to post the fastest 8.39% CAGR through 2031.

 - By aircraft seating class, economy service accounted for 56.98% of the North America in-flight catering services market size in 2025, and business-class catering is advancing at a 9.21% CAGR through 2031.